What is a nursing record?

 - Include a nursing checklist to ensure the patient is prepared for any scheduled surgery.

-- Note all plans made for the patient's discharge, e.g., whether the patient or carer is competent at instilling the prescribed eye drops and whether they understand details of follow-up appointments.
+- Note all plans made for the patient's discharge, such as whether the patient or carer is competent in instilling the prescribed eye drops and whether they understand the details of follow-up appointments.